eric-downes/20sq-blog/_posts/2025-01-17-issuance-dynamics.md

 $$A$$, which eventually raises $$y(sA)$$.
 But as a temporary intervention to tame runaway staking fraction how would this work?
 Our fixed point is negative and the simplistic "ignore the constants" stability criteria is no longer met.
-So again, 100\% staking becomes inevitable (the source $s^\star<0$ pushes $s$ instead of pulling it), or the behavior becomes unpredictable as externalities intervene.
+So again, 100% staking becomes inevitable (the source $s^\star<0$ pushes $s$ instead of pulling it), or (more likely) the behavior simply becomes unpredictable as externalities intervene.

 There's a lot of potential complexity here, but none of it is desirable!
 If you don't like inflation, wait until you try deflation!